France's Le Pen on trial for alleged misuse of EU funds – DW – 09/30/2024

 RN decries 'persecution'

-Le Pen, whose party scored majory victories in legislative elections over the summer, faces being jailed, barred from politics for 10 years and fined €1 million ($1.1 million).
+Le Pen, whose party scored major victories in legislative elections over the summer, faces being jailed, barred from politics for 10 years and fined €1 million ($1.1 million).

 The RN has described the years-long investigation as a "persecution."
 Party spokesman Laurent Jacobelli told Reuters news agency that Le Pen was not worried and that the case was based on a misunderstanding.